 My dog McCoy lived to be 16 years and one month old.
-I got him as a four month old puppy from a reputable breeder.
+I got him as a four month old puppy.
 He was an Australian Shepherd.
-I believe that his long, healthy life was a result of several things and not of just of genetics as we always want to think.… Read More Lessons We Can Learn From An Old Dog
+I believe that his long, healthy life was a result of several things and not of just of genetics as we always want to think.
+McCoy did not have… Read More Life Lessons From An Old Dog

 When I started training my first dog (my own) exactly 18 years ago, I had no idea what I was doing.
 I knew I wanted a dog in my life but how to modify so-called “bad” behaviour was something of which I was ignorant.
 I started out by getting angry at the dog for behaviour… Read More Please Calm Down

 I’ll get right into it so you can get going on the training: Train first thing IN THE MORNING.
 Yes, this is a solution to the problem.
 Don’t like it?
 Read on first.
 When I was starting out in the dog world I attended a class at the local dog club – in which there… Read More Can’t Find The Time To Train?
 Try This.